terraphim/INCOSE-Systems-Engineering-Handbook/pages/@The psychology of everyday things.md

 date:: 1988
 publisher:: Basic books
-title:: @The psychology of everyday things. item-type:: [[book]] original-title:: The psychology of everyday things. authors:: [[Donald A. Norman]]
+title:: @The psychology of everyday things item-type:: [[book]] original-title:: The psychology of everyday things. authors:: [[Donald A. Norman]]